stefanuswibowo/miTS_Pathway/README.md

 The complete video tutorial can be accesed on: [A step to step guideline in Mining Cancer Biomarker and its pathway interaction based on miTS method]

 **Gene-miRNA correlation**
 This part was destined to find the exact microRNA that responsible for IQGAP1 gene regulation.
-The investigation was created based on correlation approach
+Here, the author use statistical correlation analysis to find the miRNA.
  - Data Pre-Processing/Data Mining
    1. Download the metadata file of cancer repository in [National Cancer Institute GDC Data Portal](https://portal.gdc.cancer.gov/) database using the parameter listed on "Data pre-processing" section of [Mining Potential MicroRNA Biomarkers related to IQGAPs of Tyroid Carcinoma through *in silico* process] paper.
-The video tutorial was presented on: [Data Pre-Processing/Data Mining [1]]
+The video tutorial was presented on: [Data Pre-Processing/Data Mining (1)]
+   2. Conver the metadata file from .json to .csv using tools such as: [konklone](https://konklone.io/json/).
+The video tutorial was presented on: [Data Conversion (2)]
+   3. Find the patient ID that contain both gene and miRNA (data filtration) using python 3.6

     By accessing correlation analysis
  - Statistical/Correlation Analysis